SecretFoundation/docs/docs/dev/secret-js.md

 secretcli keys list
 ```
-You will now see the newly created Secret Network account made with secretJS in your keys list associated with the key-alias you provided it with.
+You will now see the newly created Secret Network account made with SecretJS in your keys list associated with the key-alias you provided it with.